SASSIRIKA

 Sassirika

-Of Hong Kong Chinese descent, Sassirika was born and grew up in England and is imbued with the culture of both east and west.
-This, and her Buddhist beliefs, have influenced her outlook on life and her creative expression.
-After a career as a professional dancer and dance teacher, she is now a ceramicist.
-She brings this all together in her art which is inspired by her fascination with consciousness in various forms: of the physicality of the body, of how we grapple with life, and of the experience of not being quite this or that.
+After a career as a professional dancer and dance teacher, she now works as a ceramicist.
+These experiences come together in work inspired by a long-standing fascination with consciousness in its many forms: the physicality of the body, the ways we meet and grapple with life, and the experience of existing between fixed identities — of not being quite this or that.

 Education